TJRelly/joke-generator-rater/README.md

 ## Introduction:

-Welcome to the world of CheeZJokes, a React application designed to tickle your funny bone and showcase your React development skills!
-This app allows users to view and vote on a collection of delightfully cheesy jokes, powered by the ICanHazDadJoke API.
+Welcome to the world of Dod Jokes, a React application designed to tickle your funny bone and showcase your React development skills!
+This app allows users to view and vote on a collection of delightfully cheesy dad jokes, powered by the ICanHazDadJoke API.

 ---